Posts

 simplify your pigeon pose in yoga

-Simplify Your Sleeping Pigeon
+Simplify Your Sleeping Pigeon in Yoga

 Pigeon pose was actually designed to be a back bend with a ton of variations to chose from.
 The west decided to add the sleeping variation which can be a bit of a love/hate relationship.
 It’s amazing for runners, cyclists, or anyone with tight hips.
 But the problem is that many of us don’t understand the proper alignment of the pigeon yoga pose, which can really compromise the safety of our knees and SI joint.